el-youness/SARSA-vs-QLearning/README.md

-# Articial Intelligence Project : Q-learning versus SARSA for solving FrozenLake
+# Artificial Intelligence Project : Q-learning versus SARSA for solving FrozenLake

 ### The full analysis and comparison of these 2 algorithms is described in the `report.pdf` file